Top 10 Facebook tips

 Knowing how to properly navigate is vital if you want to get the most out of Facebook.
 Below is a brief description of each of the available options in the top bar as shown above.

 Home (facebook logo) - Clicking this logo takes you to your wall (News Feed) that shows all friends recent posts.

-Messages - This section allows you to send and receive private messages between one or more people you're friends with.
+Messages - This section allows you to send and receive private messages between one or more of your friends.

 Modify your account notifications